Panopto: Share Recordings

 - Login to Canvas (new window)

 - Go to the course where you want to embed a Panopto recording

-- Select the area in your Canvas course (e.g. Discussions) where you want to embed a Panopto recording.
+- Select the area in your Canvas course (e.g. Page, Discussions, etc.) where you want to embed a Panopto recording.

 - Then, follow the instructions to how to embed recordings using the Rich Text Editor in Canvas.